franciscocobas/ReactNativeDarkMode/README.md

 ### 2 - Redux and React-Redux

 Redux is a predictable state container for Javascript apps.
-Because Redux can be used with many frameworks and libraries that's why along with `redux` we need to install `react-redux`.
+Because Redux can be used with many frameworks and libraries, we need to install `react-redux` in addition to `redux`.

 Add the packages running the following command in your terminal: